NateEag/audio-engine/readme.md

 - sine wave generator
 - saw wave generator
-- low-pass filter
+- low-pass filter (tested on the saw wave, presumably)
-- LFO
+- LFO (test by modulating oscillator pitches and/or filter cutoff)
 - program combining them into something vaguely resembling 'music'

+Looks like Python has a built-in module for working with .wav files ('wave', predictably enough), so that could be a place to start.

 ### Write Interactive DSP Patch By Hand